 Ms. Morser hails originally from Vashon Island where she was trained at Vashon Center for Dance under Christine Juarez.
 Madeline Morser is a professional modern dancer who danced with the Ellen Sinopoli Dance Company at The Egg in Albany, New York.
 She graduated Magna Cum Laude from Skidmore College, with a BS in Dance and a minor in Exercise Science and has taught at numerous schools in New York influencing developing dancers with her positive teaching style.
 Madeline has decided to return to the Northwest and continue her professional dance career and we are thrilled that she has decided to join our faculty at WSPA.

-Pre-Teen Starter Ballet
+Rachel Smith, Pre-Teen Starter Ballet